French police hunt suspect after Lyon bomb 'attack' - Journal du Cameroun

 – ‘A huge ‘boom” –

-Macron, speaking in a live Facebook interview, said: “It’s not for me to give a toll but it appears there are no fatalities.
-There have been injuries, so obviously I’m thinking of these injured and their families.”

-The attack upended last-minute campaigning ahead of the European Parliament vote on Sunday with Prime Minister Edouard Philippe cancelling his appearance at his centrist party’s final rally Friday night.
+The attack upended last-minute campaigning ahead of France’s European Parliament vote on Sunday with Prime Minister Edouard Philippe cancelling his appearance at his centrist party’s final rally Friday night.

-A terrorism probe was opened by the Paris prosecutor’s office, which has jurisdiction over all terror cases in the country.
-Interior Minister Christophe Castener was on his way to Lyon.
+A terrorism probe was opened by the Paris prosecutor’s office, which has jurisdiction over all terror cases.

 “I was working, serving customers, and all of a sudden there was a huge ‘boom’,” said Omar Ghezza, a baker who works nearby.